costineesti/about-me/content/seaclear.md

 >No solution exists that exploits autonomous robots for underwater litter collection.
 The SeaClear project will develop the first.

 >[!question] My contribution
->I joined in October 2024 and since then, I contributed in these topics:
+>I joined in October 2024 and so far, I contributed in these topics:
 >* [[system monotonic clock]]
 >* [[UVC Video Stream]]
 >* [[camera backward projection]]